 Dr. Mattson joined Intel in 1993 to work on a variety of parallel computing problems.
 This included benchmarking, system performance modeling, and applications research.
 He was a senior scientists on Intel’s ASCI teraFLOPS project: a project that resulted in the first computer to run MPLINPACK in excess of one teraFLOPS.

-Currently, he is working in Intel’s Computational Software Laboratory.
+Currently, he is working in Intel’s Parallel Computing Laboratory.
 His goal is to develop technologies that will make parallel computing more accessible to the general programmer.
-This includes OpenMP, cluster computing, and peer to peer computing.
+This includes OpenMP, OpenCL, and runtime systems for Exascale computers.

 Long, Informal Bio

 In graduate school, I couldn’t decide whether to be a chemist, physicist, mathematician or a computer scientist.
 Enjoying chaos, I choose all four by getting a Ph.D. in chemistry (U.C.
 Santa Cruz, 1985) for solving a physics problem (quantum scattering) with new numerical methods (approximate potential methods for coupled systems of radial Schroedinger equations), on the primitive computers available in those days (Vax 750).

 My confusion deepened during a Caltech post-doc in Geoffrey Fox’s Concurrent Computation project where I took my differential equation solvers and ported them to the Caltech/JPL hypercubes.
 These machines were painful to use, but being a true masochist, I fell in love with parallel computers and have been using them ever since.